Azaeres/Mellifera/README.md

 Getting started
 ===============

-* How to start a local time-trading community server:
+* How to start a development server (a production-ready, local community server is currently not supported):
 	1. Download and install Meteor `curl https://install.meteor.com | /bin/sh`.
 For more information on deploying a Meteor app, see the [Meteor documentation](http://docs.meteor.com).
 	2. Clone the repo `git clone git@github.com:ryancbarry/Mellifera.git`.
-	3. Run `meteor` from within the project directory.
+	3. Run `meteor run --settings development.json` from within the project directory.
 	4. Visit `http://localhost:3000` with a web browser.

-* Running tests
+* Registering a user
+	1. Logout (unless already logged out).
+	2. Click the "Sign in" link, then enter your email address and password.
+	3. Click the "Create account" link, then click the "Create account" button.
+	4. Run `Helpers.activateTimeAccount()` in the JavaScript console.

 * How to report a contribution of time
+	1. Click the "Account" tab to navigate to the Account page.
+	2. Click the "Report Contribution" button.
+	3. On the Report Contribution form, enter the amount of time worked.
+	4. Click the "Submit" button.

 * How to pay someone
+	1. Click the "Account" tab to navigate to the Account page.
+	2. Click the "Make Payment" button.
+	3. On the "Make Payment" form, enter the email address of the user you want to pay.
+	4. Enter the amount of the payment (in hours).
+	5. Click the "Submit" button.

 System structure
 ================